melezhik/Audio-PortAudio/README.md

 much detail as possible, including the details and configuration of your sound card and/or host API if possible (e.g. "jack" configuration,)

-I'd also be delighted to hear if you don't have problems and have made something really cool with this, or have patches to improve the interface (in the latter case a working example that demonstrates that it is usable would be nice,) or any other suggestions via https://github.com/jonathanstowe/Audio-PortAudio/issues
+We'd also be delighted to hear if you don't have problems and have made something really cool with this, or have patches to improve the interface (in the latter case a working example that demonstrates that it is usable would be nice,) or any other suggestions via https://github.com/Perl6-Noise-Gang/Audio-PortAudio/issues

-I'd be particularly interested in a Perl-ish way of expressing the portaudio callback API, the native subs support it, it just isn't exposed through the class API here.
+We'd be particularly interested in a Perl-ish way of expressing the portaudio callback API, the native subs support it, it just isn't exposed through the class API here.